 - Mix the flour, salt, instant yeast and sugar in a large mixing bowl.

-- Pour in lukewarm plant milk and vanilla extract.
+- Pour in most of the plant milk (hold back a tablespoon).
 If using maple syrup instead of sugar, adjust the amount of plant milk accordingly.
 Bring all the ingredients together with a wooden spoon.

 - When the mixture has mostly stuck together, turn the mixture out on to a work surface.
 If the mixture feels dry, add another 5-10 ml of plant milk.

 - Knead the mixture by holding one end of the dough in one hand and stretching it out with the other hand.
 Reform the dough, turn it 90 degrees and start again.
 Repeat this for about 5 minutes, then work the coconut oil into the dough.
 To begin with the dough will be slippery and will look like it’s been ruined.
 Keep working it and eventually all the fat will get absorbed by the dough and it will become elastic and smooth (it takes about 10 minutes) .

 - Put the dough in a large clean bowl, coat it in a thin layer of oil and cover the bowl with a clean kitchen towel.
 Set aside, in a warm (but not too warm) place for 1-1½ hours, until the dough doubles in size.

 - Once the dough has doubled in size, punch all the air out of it and divide it into 6 or 7 identical portions.

 - Roll each portion into a ball, place them in a lightly oiled baking tray and cover with a kitchen towel.
 Set aside for about 30-45 minutes, until the balls rise again slightly.